Bronte Creek Provincial Park: Spruce Lane Farmhouse

 Built in 1899, this a turn-of-the-century historic house museum near the remaining original apple orchards.
 Open in the summer, the house features costumed interpreters.
 Special events and group programs feature historical themes.
 The park hosts many events including: annual Maple Syrup Festival in March and Harvest Festival in September area both held at the Spruce Lane Farm.
 Complete list of events can be found on the events page of the Ontario Parks website.

 Spring and fall in Bronte Creek is spectacular and a photographer's dream.

 Nature Centre

 The nature centre offers live animals and exhibits on natural history, and includes aquariums, terrariums, and displays on local reptiles, amphibians, birds, fish and insects.
 The centre is open from May to September and offers natural history and environmental programs for the general public and visiting groups.

 School Group

 Education programs are offered both as outreach, in park and via digital links.

-Learn to Camp program is offered June - September.
-Park Ranger guide family groups through a weekend of interactive sessions where participants will learn how to set up a tent, light a campfire and cook a meal outdoors.
-Reservations are required for this popular program.
-Almost all equipment is supplied for use during the educational weekend.
+Please See Ontario Parks - Discovery for more information.

+Picnicking

+Bronte Creek Provincial Park has 11 group picnic shelters that can be reserved for your next company or family function.
+There are thousands of picnic tables scattered throughout the day use area for smaller groups to use on a first-come-first-serve basis.